-As in the past, all softball umpires must attend four local rules meeting and one state rules meeting.
+As in the past, all softball umpires must complete four education credits and one state rules meeting.
 The OHSAA requires umpires holding permits in both baseball and softball to attend four local meetings for each sport - details are elsewhere in this publication.

 The state meeting will be available both online and in person.
 The BEST WAY to start your preparation for the coming season is to attend a "face-to-face" State Rules Interpretation Meeting.
 There will be eight in person meetings.
 Each meeting will feature sessions of about two hours and in addition to the state meeting will review the most important items that we want to cover prior to the season.
 By attending the entire session, you will receive credit for a local meeting in addition to the state softball meeting.
-There is no need to "pre-register" for any face-to-face State meetings, it is purely optional.
+There is no need to "pre-register" for any face-to-face State meetings.
 The schedule is listed below with all meetings starting at 6PM.